Dr. Kim will be taking graduate students and postdoctoral fellows starting fall of 2022.

 Dr. Kim was the recipient of a K99/R00 from NIH, the Horace H. Rackham Predoctoral Fellowship, and the Telluride Association Scholarship.
-He was also recognized as one of Forbe’s 30 Under 30 in Healthcare (Top 30 Innovators Under the Age of 30), one of the Top 30 Thinkers Under the Age of 30 by Pacific Standard, and an Association for Psychological Science (APS) Rising Star.
+He was also recognized as one of Forbe’s 30 Under 30 in Healthcare (Top 30 Innovators Under the Age of 30), one of the Top 30 Thinkers Under the Age of 30 by Pacific Standard, a recipient of the American Journal of Epidemiology’s Paper of the Year Award, the American Psychological Association Division 20’s Early Career Achievement Award, and an Association for Psychological Science (APS) Rising Star.

 Dr. Kim volunteers by providing pro bono statistical consulting to non-profit organizations in his community – please contact him if you are interested.

 Research interests include: health psychology, psychological well-being (e.g., sense of purpose in life, optimism), older adults / aging, social epidemiology